Playful-Interactive-Environments/hagenberg-gamejam.at/README.md

 ### Install all Gems with Bundler

-Use `bundle install` to install Jekyll and all required dependencies.
+First, install Bundler by calling `gem install bundler`.
+Then use `bundle install` to install Jekyll and all required dependencies.

 ### Start the development server

 Use `bundle exec jekyll serve --watch` to start the development server.

+### Build the site

+To build the site for deployment, call `bundle exec jekyll build`, then transfer the contents of the `_site` folder to the webserver.